ctopherngoc/mmorpg/README.md

 ### Installing

-Download the current release (v1.0.0) .zip from the repro release section.
+Download the current release (v1.0.1) .zip from the release section.
 Unzip the 4 executables.

 Run the executables in the following order:
 1. authentication.exe
 2. gateway.exe
 3. server.exe
 4. client.exe

-When running the client, test login credentials will be automatically populated Click on log-in
+When running the client, test login credentials will be automatically populated
+Click on log-in
-Select the character and click on select character Character should connect and populated into the server
+Select the character and click on select character
+Character should connect and populated into the server

 ## Controls

 CRTL: Attack
 ALT:     Jump
 Up       Climb up/ Use Portal
 Down     Climb Down
 Left:    Move Left
 Right    Move Right

 ## Built With